nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/README.md

 The model describes Signatory Rights as an collection of Signatory Rules that defines required combination of agents (Person/Legal entity) holding a position (Post) in an organisation (Legal entity).
 Agent can hold one to many positions in an organisation and can acquire signatory power trough multiple signatory rules.

+This model is a subset of [Nordic Smart Government data model](https://tietomallit.suomi.fi/model/nsgb) and a suggestion for generic approach of how to model signatory rights within European Union.

+TBD!
+Document relation to [CCEV ontology](https://semiceu.github.io/CCCEV/releases/2.00/) and [RPaM ontology](https://github.com/everis-rpam/RPaM-Ontology/wiki/Conceptual-Model-v1.1).

 ```mermaid
  %%{init:{'flowchart':{'nodeSpacing': 30, 'rankSpacing': 95, 'htmlLabels': false}}}%%
     classDiagram